Mission Street SoMa Temporary Emergency Transit Lanes

 Locations of proposed temporary transit lanes were chosen based on current ridership and travel time data.
 Providing service improvements to customers on Muni routes that serve neighborhoods with high percentages of people of color and low-income households is a top priority.

 Transit Lane Scope: Mission Street SoMa

-As part of the Temporary Emergency Transit Lanes, a full-time transit lane will replace the existing weekday peak period transit lanes on Mission Street from 11th Street to 1st Street.
+As part of the Temporary Emergency Transit Lanes, a full-time transit lane replaced the existing weekday peak period transit lanes on Mission Street from 11th Street to 3rd Street.
+The 3rd to 1st Street segment will be implemented after an unrelated construction project is complete in early 2021.
 Currently serving Muni routes 14 Mission and 14R Mission Rapid in addition to Golden Gate Transit and SamTrans, the full-time transit lane will help move buses more quickly and reliably along this busy downtown corridor.

-In addition to installing the temporary full-time transit lane, the travel lanes will be widened to better accommodate the buses.
-Today, the lanes on Mission Street are too narrow to accommodate traffic and buses which has contributed to unsafe street conditions and 225 collisions involving transit in the past five years.
+In addition to installing the temporary full-time transit lane, the travel lanes were widened to better accommodate the buses.
+The lanes on Mission Street were too narrow to accommodate traffic and buses which has contributed to unsafe street conditions and 225 collisions involving transit in the past five years.

-When the temporary full-time transit lanes are implemented, parking and loading zones will be adjusted, with parking and loading removed from one side of the street on each block to provide space for buses to move more efficiently and help traffic flow.
-One lane of parking and loading will be maintained on each block and restored to 24/7 use from the current part-time tow-away.
+When the temporary full-time transit lanes were installed, parking and loading zones were adjusted, with parking and loading removed from one side of the street on each block to provide space for buses to move more efficiently and help traffic flow.
+One lane of parking and loading was maintained on each block and restored to 24/7 use from the former part-time tow-away.

-- Implement temporary 24/7 bus lanes (replaces part-time bus lanes)
+- Install temporary 24/7 bus lanes (replaces part-time bus lanes)